 House sitting is traditionally a free service – a win-win arrangement between people who co-operate for mutual benefit, not financial gain.
 House Sitters are paid ‘in kind’ by free accommodation in exchange for caring for home, property and pets while the home owner is away.

 The practice of house sitting is growing globally at a phenomenal rate, as more and more people list, discover and apply for houses to care for and pets to mind.
 This increased interest is spawning more & more house sitting websites turning up online.
 But rather than being helpful, the plethora of platforms is daunting – particularly if you’re a newcomer.
 Because if you don’t know the qualities to look for, how can you tell a good house sitting site from the others?
 Compare House Sitting® has done the research so you don’t have to!
 Each of the websites featured can be relied on to match home owners with house sitters in a secure, online environment.

-Leave home with peace of mind
+Leave home with peace of mind this Christmas holidays

 When it comes to selecting a trusted house sitter, home owners are spoilt for choice, able to choose from hundreds of house sitters on house sitting websites.
 All good house sitting sites have a range of filters to help home owners find their perfect match.
 Selecting preferences such as dates available, preferred location, single, couple, male, female and so on narrows the field to help find your perfect match.
 So – so long as you register with a good house sitting site you will find house and pet sitting a win-win-win solution – a win for you, a win for your pets and win for the house sitter.